 Please note: Habito is an online mortgage broker and whole of market lender so they will assess the best deals available and work out which works for you.
 We have an affiliate relation with Habito and take a small percentage of commission for referring you to them.

-While you can look for mortgage deals at any time of year, autumn could well be one of the better times to start and submit a mortgage application.
+While you can look for mortgage deals at any time of year, winter could well be one of the better times to start and submit a mortgage application.
 Firstly, it's highly unlikely that you changed jobs over the summer, so you'll have been in your current job for the required minimum of six months in order to successfully get a mortgage.

-Secondly, buying a property in autumn is easier than in the summer, which the peak season for people moving home.
+Secondly, buying a property in winter is easier than in the summer, which the peak season for people moving home.
 Competition eases in autumn, and you may well be able to bag the home of your dreams at a good price.
 Especially as we're moving into the final two months of the year, people will be keen to sell quickly, so you'll have more bargaining power.

 How to find the best remortgage deal